 <ORGANIZATION NAME> seeks to provide a safe and secure environment for the children who participate in our programs and activities.
-By implementing the below practices, our goal is to protect the children of <ORGANIZATION NAME> from incidents of misconduct or inappropriate behavior while also protecting our staff and volunteers (workers) from false accusations.
+By implementing the below practices, we seek to provide a reasonably safe environment for the protection of the children of <ORGANIZATION NAME> from incidents of misconduct or inappropriate behavior while also protecting our staff and volunteers (workers) from false accusations.